-The project management of the EnMAP mission is with DLR Space Administration.
+The project management of the EnMAP mission is with DLR Space Agency.
 The major elements are the Scientific Principal Investigator with GFZ Potsdam, the Space Segment led by OHB System AG and the EnMAP Ground Segment headed by DLR in Oberpfaffenhofen.

 - Overall project management, including the development and implementation of the ground segment and mission operations